 The penultimate episode of season 2 of Big Little Lies centred around Celeste Wright's (Nicole Kidman) emotional day in court.
-Her vengeful, resourceful mother-in-law Mary Louise (Meryl Streep) is on a warpath, and intent on proving that A) Celeste should lose full custody of her children, twins Max and Josh (Nicholas and Cameron Crovetti), and B) that she had something to do with Perry's death (Alexander Skarsgård).
-With the members of the Monterey Five — Celeste, Madeline (Reese Witherspoon), Renata (Laura Dern), Jane (Shailene Woodley), and Bonnie (Zoë Kravitz) — quickly approaching their breaking points, it's only a matter of time before one of them cracks and tells the truth about what happened that night: Perry was pushed to his death in an act of self-defense.
+Her vengeful, resourceful mother-in-law Mary Louise (Meryl Streep) is on a warpath, and intent on proving that a) Celeste should lose full custody of her children, twins Max and Josh (Nicholas and Cameron Crovetti), and b) that she had something to do with Perry's death (Alexander Skarsgård).
+With the members of the Monterey Five — Celeste, Madeline (Reese Witherspoon), Renata (Laura Dern), Jane (Shailene Woodley), and Bonnie (Zoë Kravitz) — quickly approaching their breaking points, it's only a matter of time before one of them cracks and tells the truth about what happened that night: Perry was pushed to his death in an act of self-defence.

-For most of the episode, Celeste's only hope is her attorney, Katie Richmond, played by Poorna Jagannathan, who many will recognize from HBO's The Night Of, and who will also star in Mindy Kaling's upcoming Netflix comedy.
+For most of the episode, Celeste's only hope is her attorney, Katie Richmond, played by Poorna Jagannathan, who many will recognise from HBO's The Night Of, and who will also star in Mindy Kaling's upcoming Netflix comedy.
 Katie first appears in episode 5, after Renata recommends her services to Celeste.
 She isn't Monterey's best lawyer (as Celeste, who has her own law degree, often reminds her with an icy stare), but she's the best she could get since Mary Louise strategically dibs-ed the ten most qualified legal experts by calling them before she even presented the lawsuit to Celeste.

 In "The Bad Mother," Kate reassures Celeste that she is there as a support system, and that she's on her side, but that isn't good enough for the determined mother.
 After the brutal evidence brought against her (photos of men from one night stands, digital renderings of her husband's tragic fall), Celeste decides she wants to call in a new character witness against Mary Louise, and question them herself.
 Kate, like the rest of the courtroom, is shocked at this turn of events.
 Her role, albeit on the sidelines for the most part, was really part of the driving action leading up to the season's — and show's — finale.
 "I think episode 6 is brutal because it feels like the honest truth," Jagannathan told Refinery29 via email.
 "And that truth is ugly."